2wayne/CPU-ZPortable/App/CPU-Z/cpuz_readme.txt

 - UseDisplayAPI : Set to 1, uses the display driver to read the display adapters information.
 - BusClock : Set to 1, uses the bus clock as primary clock source.
 Set to 0 to use an alternate method.
 - Chipset : set to OFF (or 0) disables the memory controller and southbridge information.
 1 to enable.
+- SPD : set to 0 to disable SPD reading.
+1 to enable.
+- CheckUpdates : set to 0 to disable the new version checker at startup.
+1 to enable.

 Parameters
 ----------